Dz0nZ1/WorkoutAppFrontend/README.md

 # WorkoutAppFrontend
-Frontend part of the project WorkoutApp
+Frontend part of the project WorkoutApp done in Next.js